airton-canale/interface-tailwind/README.md

-### This is a project that i practice my knowledge of TailwindCSS, ReactJS and learn about li18 library.
+### This is a project that I used to practice my knowledge of TailwindCSS, ReactJS and learn about i18n library.

 <br>